Chart Color Schemes

 Aspendale Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Aspendale Gardens' dwelling structures, as per the latest Census, consisted of 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 54.8% houses and 45.2% other dwellings.
+Aspendale Gardens' dwelling structure, as per the latest Census, consisted of 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other').
+In contrast, Melbourne metro had 54.8% houses and 45.2% other dwellings.
 Home ownership in Aspendale Gardens was at 41.6%, with mortgaged dwellings at 47.2% and rented ones at 11.2%.
-The median monthly mortgage repayment was $2,000, below Melbourne metro's average of $2,167.
-Median weekly rent in Aspendale Gardens was $496, higher than Melbourne metro's $410.
-Nationally, mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,000, lower than Melbourne metro's average of $2,167.
+The median weekly rent in Aspendale Gardens was $496, higher than Melbourne metro's $410 but lower than the national average of $375.
+Nationally, Aspendale Gardens' mortgage repayments were higher at $2,000 compared to the Australian average of $1,863.

 Frequently Asked Questions - Housing